ttaomae/autohotkey-scripts/README.md

 Allows `Caps Lock` to be used as a modifier without toggling caps lock.
 Also swaps `Caps Lock` and `Esc` when `Scroll Lock` is enabled.

+## monitors.ahk
+Provides functions for working with monitors.

 ## window_manager.ahk
 Adds additional window tiling options beyond what Snap for Windows 7 and 8 provide.
 Windows 10 has improved window tiling and more overlap with this script.
 This script does not interfere with Snap,